mlee97/SOEN-390-Team5/README.md

 - [Xdebug Code Coverage version 3.0.3](https://xdebug.org/)
   <dd>Xdebug is a PHP extension which provides debugging and profiling capabilities.</dd>
 - [Larastan version 0.7.0](https://xdebug.org/)
-  <dd>Larastan focuses on finding errors in your code without actually running it.</dd>
+  <dd>Larastan is a static analysis tool that focuses on finding errors in your code without actually running it.</dd>
 - [GitHub](https://github.com/)
   <dd>Github is a free service that allows open-source projects or unlimited private repositories.</dd>
 - [Discord version: 74432](https://discord.com/)